Introduction

 - Customer retention

-Revenue increases often justify AI investments quickly.
+Revenue gains often justify AI spend quickly.

 Customer Satisfaction